The Private Wealth & Private Client Review: Cyprus

 Any Cyprus-resident trustee of a trust governed by Cyprus law is obliged to notify the relevant supervisory body of the relevant information within 15 days of the creation of the trust or the adoption of Cyprus law as the law governing the trust, as applicable.
 Subsequent changes in any relevant information, including termination of the trust or a change in the governing law from Cyprus law, must similarly be notified within 15 days.
 In the event of termination of the trust or a change in the governing law from Cyprus law, the register will indicate that the trust has been terminated and the information on the trust will be kept for five years.

 This information must be held in a central register when the trust generates tax consequences in Cyprus.
-The police, the Customs Department, the Tax Department and the Unit for Combating Money Laundering and Terrorist Financing and the competent Supervisory Authorities (Cyprus Bar Association, the Central Bank, the Cyprus Securities and Exchange Commission, the Institute of Certified Public Accountants, the Real Estate Registration Council, the National Betting Authority and the National Gambling and Casino Supervisory Authority) will have direct access to the information kept in the register.
+The police, the Customs Department, the Tax Department, the Unit for Combating Money Laundering and Terrorist Financing and the competent supervisory authorities (the Cyprus Bar Association, the Central Bank, the Cyprus Securities and Exchange Commission, the Institute of Certified Public Accountants, the Real Estate Registration Council, the National Betting Authority and the National Gambling and Casino Supervisory Authority) will have direct access to the information kept in the register.
 Obliged entities will also have access for the purposes of customer anti-money laundering due diligence.
 There is no provision for access by others.
 Detailed provisions regarding the register are to be set out in secondary legislation.

 Outlook and conclusions

 The International Trusts Law of 1992 gave Cyprus a state-of-the-art international trusts regime, with excellent tax mitigation and asset protection features.
 It was very well received, as evidenced by the large number of trust service providers established in Cyprus, and Cyprus's continuing popularity with settlors from the former Soviet Union.
-Over the ensuing 20 years, as other jurisdictions modernised their trusts legislation, Cyprus lost some of its competitive edge, though the basic structure provided by the International Trusts Law remained sound.
+Over the ensuing 20 years, as other jurisdictions modernised their trusts legislation, Cyprus lost some of its competitive edge, although the basic structure provided by the International Trusts Law remained sound.
 The 2012 Law brought the Cyprus international trust regime back to the cutting edge internationally, giving Cyprus the most modern and favourable trust regime in Europe, and providing settlors and beneficiaries with the highest possible degree of protection, confidentiality, flexibility and assurance.
 This protection has been reinforced by the implementation of an effective, but unobtrusive, regulatory regime, which preserves confidentiality.
-The accelerated citizenship programme has proved effective in attracting investment into Cyprus, and the 'non-domiciled' regime, which exempts investment income from all forms of Cyprus tax, together with income tax exemptions for higher earners and capital gains tax exemptions, is a further incentive.
+The non-domiciled regime, which exempts investment income from all forms of Cyprus tax, together with income tax exemptions for higher earners and capital gains tax exemptions, is a further incentive.
 The new law on foundations has made available an alternative structure for those who may prefer that option.